Enkoy-Technology/Flutter-Challenge-EN01/README.md

 ### Real-time messaging
 - Send and receive messages in real time (Firestore, Supabase Realtime, WebSockets, or similar).
-- Each message shows sender name, text, and a formatted timestamp.
+- Each message shows the sender's name, text, and a formatted timestamp.
 - Messages appear instantly without manual refresh.

 ### Chat interface
 - Conversation-style UI (chat bubbles).
-- Auto-scroll to newest message when messages arrive or are sent.
+- Auto-scroll to the newest message when messages arrive or are sent.
 - Input field at the bottom to compose and send.

 ### Bonus (optional)